yyoung-50/vault-troubleshooting-lab/scenarios/02-policy-deny.md

 3. Export the token from the output of the previous Step 2.

-Run:
+Run two commands:
 ```bash
 export VAULT_TOKEN="token"
 vault kv get kv/app/config
 ```

 It should fail because the default policy attached to the token.
-This does not allow; reading, writing secrets, creating tokens, managing auth methods.
+This policy does not allow; reading, writing secrets, creating tokens, managing auth methods.

 <img src="https://github.com/yyoung-50/vault-troubleshooting-lab/blob/main/screenshots/scenario01/kv-get-error.png" width="500">